jbakse/compform_site/content/p5/index.md

 1. Install a text editor and browser.
 2. Download the p5.js library.
 3. Create an `.html` file that includes the p5.js library.
-4. Write a sketch in Javascript.
-The script will be included either in `<script>` tags with your `.html` file or in a seperate `.js` file.
+4. Write a sketch in JavaScript.
+The script will be included either in `<script>` tags with your `.html` file or in a separate `.js` file.
 5. Load the `.html` file in a browser to see it run.

 This process is detailed in the [p5.js Get Started guide](https://p5js.org/get-started/).